wszramkowska/ToolsandProduction/Development Commentary.md

 ### Technical Difficulties

 One technical difficulty I encountered when implementing my audio is working with the Niagara Particle System.
 The winter level of the game had tunnels which blasted cold air, the visuals for this were done using Niagara.
-When trying to add the sound for this, I attemoted to make an event in the emitter, which I could then call from the tunnel blueprints.
+When trying to add the sound for this, I attempted to make an event in the emitter, which I could then call from the tunnel blueprints.
 However I could not get the events to actually show up and instead I cut the audio perfectly and timed it to the wind blast, then played it when the particle effects were spawned.
 In the end I was happy with the timing of the audio matching the effects, however I would like to do further research in the future into the Niagara Systems and specifically how to implement audio within them.

-## Outcomes (Suggested Word Count 300)
+## Outcomes

 ### Source Code/Project Files
 - Provide a link to your complete source code or project files.